The point guard hits clutch free throws late in a win over Siena in Springfield.

 And Kellogg didn’t let his sophomore guard finish.

-"You can’t play any
+"You can’t play any more minutes," Kellogg said with a smile.

 The game, however, was no laughing matter.
 It’s the third consecutive game where the Minutemen and their opponents have played to the final ticks with the game in doubt.
 After a loss at Miami last Saturday, UMass won a tight game at East Carolina on Tuesday.